By James Eliot, Markets & Finance Editor

 As cyber threats proliferate, an estimated $2 trillion will be allocated globally to cybersecurity solutions by 2025, according to research from the Federal Reserve.
 Companies will need to ramp up their investments to compete effectively, mirroring PayPal’s billion-dollar commitment.

-For investors, marking these trends and understanding the innovators like Muhoro driving them will be essential for navigating the competitive landscape of fintech and SaaS in the next 12 months.
+For investors, marking these trends and understanding the innovators like Muhoro driving them will help identify opportunities for growth in the complex landscape of fintech and SaaS.

 FAQ